tkiruthika/Election_Analysis/README.md

     - Diana DeGette who received "73.8%" of the vote and "272,892" number of votes.

 # Election Audit Summary
-We summarize this challenge with the business proposal to the election comission
+We summarize this challenge with the business proposal to the election comission.
+We propose that we can use this code to analyse any election in the future successfully.
+We can add script to this code

-    - To get the vote count of the candidates from each county.
+    - To get the vote count of the candidate from each county.
     - To get the county name of the winning candidate.